ontopic-vkg/ontopic-helm/README.md

   ONTOPIC_SERVER_S3_REGION: <S3_REGION>
 ```

-## Install helm charts with the repository
+## Install Helm Charts with the repository

 [Helm](https://helm.sh) must be installed to use the charts.